sbepstein/unity_integration/README.md

 ```

 #### 6:
-Drag the MapsyncSession prefab into the scene hierarchy.
+Drag the MapSession prefab into the scene hierarchy.

 #### 7:
 In the Unity player settings, set the iOS deployment target to version 11.0.
 Build and run the Unity project for the iOS platform.